<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=938154&amp;fmt=gif">

 Chapter 6

-Through 2025, the TCJA provides the Section 199A deduction for sole proprietorships and owners of pass-through business entities such as partnerships, S corporations, and LLCs that are treated as sole proprietorships, partnerships, or S corporations for tax purposes.
+Made permanent with the One Big, Beautiful Bill Act (OBBBA), the Section 199A deduction is for sole proprietorships and owners of pass-through business entities such as partnerships, S corporations, and LLCs that are treated as sole proprietorships, partnerships, or S corporations for tax purposes.

 Qualified Business Income (QBI) is the net amount of qualified items of income, gain, deduction, and loss from any qualified trade or business which includes income from partnerships, S corporations, sole proprietorships, and certain trusts.